 Now that you know some of the basic terms used to describe aquarium lighting you are ready to go to the pet store to check out the selection.
 Before you go, however, you might want to have an idea what type of tank you intend to cultivate so you know whether you need a lighting system for a fish only or a planted tank.
 When it comes to freshwater aquariums, there are two main types: fish-only or planted.
 A fish only tank is a tank that houses only fish and invertebrates – this type of tank does not require a great deal of lighting other than for the purpose of illuminating the tank.

-, on the other hand, requires a significant amount of lighting because plants are photosynthetic organisms and they require light as an energy source.
+A planted tank, on the other hand, requires a significant amount of lighting because plants are photosynthetic organisms and they require light as an energy source.
 If you plan to cultivate a fish-only tank you should purchase a lighting system that provides at least 1 or 2 watts per gallon of light.
 Planted tanks require between 2 and 5 watts per gallon of full-spectrum light in order to thrive.
 Keep in mind that different types of bulb provide different wattages and intensity so shop for aquarium lighting based on the size and depth of your tank, keeping in mind the wattage recommendations for planted tanks.

 In addition to what type of lighting you want to buy you should also consider the size of your tank – if you have a small tank you may only need one light fixture but large tanks may require several fixtures to ensure the even distribution of light.
 Keep in mind that some lighting systems will require additional equipment like a power source called ballast or an auxiliary fan to keep your aquarium from overheating.
 You might even need to use an aquarium chiller to maintain tank temperature if you use a high-powered lighting system.